dreamcatcher-tech/network/Inbox/2023-02-13 1418 Announcements.md

 Once a centralized DNS style chain is available, publications can be made to this, and connections can begin from there.
 So all we need is a path, which we may have found by browsing.

 Ideally we should hardcode the server into the client, and just try it to see if the chainId we want is available.

+## Relationship between chainId and peer
+Currently a mapping is held between chainIds and peer addresses.
+Each complex has an idea of what peerIds are allowed to interact with it.
+This could be leveraged to help with discovery between peers ?